MISDEMEANOR SEXUAL ASSAULT, CHILD VICTIM

 Any sex offense is serious, and this misdemeanor charge is no exception.
 A person convicted under this law could be required to serve up to twenty-four months in the county jail in Boulder, Weld or Larimer County.
 Additionally, registration as a sex offender is required.
 As a condition of probation, all courts will require sex offender treatment under the harsh Sex Offender Management Board standards.
 With this treatment, most providers will be reluctant to permit contact with children, even the offender’s own children.
 In some cases, we can request the court permit supervised contact.
 We have seen cases where defendants opt to serve a jail or prison sentence in order to avoid this difficult treatment.

-If you or your family has been contacted by police concerning allegations of sexual assault involving a minor, be smart, exercise your right to remain silent, and call the experienced sexual assault lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+If you or your family has been contacted by police concerning allegations of sexual assault involving a minor, be smart, exercise your right to remain silent, and call the experienced sexual assault lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.